-The upgrade process preserves the previous full Traffic Manager software version, and any applied revisions, in a separate disk partition to facilitate a downgrade capability.
-To revert to an older revision of the current software version, or to any installed revision of the previous full software version, the Traffic Manager includes a rollback facility in the Admin UI and the Traffic Manager instance console.
+The upgrade process preserves the previous Traffic Manager version in a separate disk partition to facilitate a downgrade capability.
+To revert to the previous version, the Traffic Manager includes a Switch Versions facility in the Admin UI and a rollback program from the appliance command line.